dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 All pre-processing steps can be found on a google drive: dsgelab>Finregistry>Data_dictionaries>QC preprocessing changes.

 # Detailed longitudinal
-Here detailed longitudinal files are formed from all registers which are included in endpoint generation
+Here detailed longitudinal files are formed from all registers which are included in endpoint generation.

 ## Hilmo